The Rundown

 PROS

-- Two healthy fish protein and fatty acid sources
+- Healthy and premium quality protein and fatty acid sources

 - Grain free, hypoallergenic recipe